 Do Most White Collar Crime Convictions Land People In Prison?

 Many white collar crimes involve large loss amounts and one of the ways in which federal sentencing guidelines determine the length of custodial sentences is by the amount of loss that is caused.
 Also, since white collar crimes are more likely than other crimes to cross state lines, they are more likely to be prosecuted at the federal level.
 Federal sentencing guidelines generally punish the same behavior more harshly than state sentencing guidelines would.
 However, people accused of committing white collar crimes tend to have lesser prior criminal records than most of your garden-variety criminals.
 This lack of criminal history sometimes enables white collar criminals to avoid custody and instead complete long periods of probation with conditions.
-Generally speaking, you are more likely than not facing prison time if you commit a white collar crime, especially if that crime involves the crossing of state lines.
+Generally speaking, you are more likely than not facing prison time if you commit a White collar crime, especially if that crime involves the crossing of state lines.

 Who Generally Is The Prosecutor In White Collar Crime Cases At Either Federal Or State Level?